416-MemoryLane/MemoryLane/README.md

 - Yarn package manager.
 You can install it using the following command: `npm install -g yarn`.
 - If running on Windows: Powershell version 7 or later.

+**Notes**:
-**Note**: Make sure that Go, Node.js, and Yarn are properly installed and configured before running the application.
+- Make sure that Go, Node.js, and Yarn are properly installed and configured before running the application.
+- This application runs best on UNIX based operating systems (MacOS, Linux).
+- This application will not work in containerized or virtualized environments such as Docker, WSL, etc.

 ### Usage